Ashok-Varma/Gander/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+## Other Open Source Libraries
+1. [SqliteManager](https://github.com/Ashok-Varma/SqliteManager) : Sqlite Manager is a Dev Debug tool that helps to manage(Edit, Add, Clear) your android Sqlite Databases.
+2. [SharedPrefManager](https://github.com/Ashok-Varma/SharedPrefManager) : SharedPref Manager is a Dev Debug tool that helps to manage(Edit, Add, Clear) your android Shared Preferences.
+3. [BottomNavigation](https://github.com/Ashok-Varma/BottomNavigation) : This Library helps users to use Bottom Navigation Bar (A new pattern from google) with ease and allows ton of customizations.

 [mavenAarDownload]: https://repo1.maven.org/maven2/com/ashokvarma/android/gander/1.1.2/gander-1.1.2.aar
 [googlePlayStoreLink]: https://play.google.com/store/apps/details?id=com.ashokvarma.gander.sample